+The 1990s:

-The 1990s: The Rise of the Electronics Industry
+The Rise of the Electronics Industry

 During the 1990s, the number of LM guides used in semiconductor production equipment surged dramatically in line with the increase in semiconductor demand.
-Entering the new century, amid the proliferation of mobile devices and digital home electronic appliances as well as the upswing in demand for semiconductor production, flat panel display production and related production equipment, products that applied LM guides, focusing mainly on second-generation LM guides with caged ball technology, increased.
-In tune with the relentless advance of manufacturing globalization, THK will actively pursue business development overseas.
+Entering the 2000s, amid the proliferation of mobile devices and digital home electronic appliances as well as the upswing in demand for semiconductor production, flat panel display production and related production equipment-products that applied LM guides-focusing mainly on second-generation LM guides with caged ball technology increased.
+In tune with the relentless advance of manufacturing globalization, THK accelerated its business development globally.